sajucrajan/our-ai-journey/_posts/2021-07-17-artificial-intelligence-cyber-security-and-ethics.md

 layout: post
 post-image: "../assets/images/ai-cybersecurity-n-ethics/cybersecurity-title.png"
 post-card-image: "assets/images/ai-cybersecurity-n-ethics/cybersecurity-title.png"
-description: Artificial Intelligence can be used to help in cybersecurity as well as to initiate cyber attacks?
+description: Artificial Intelligence can be used to help in cybersecurity as well as to initiate cyber attacks!
 What are the best ways AI can help overcome the vulnerabilities during development and testing.
 tags:
 - ai
 - cybersecurity